-Numerous programming languages have been constructed, and more are being composed with the passing years.
-The narration of a programming language is typically divided into two components – syntax (form) and semantics (meaning).
-For example, C programming language is characterized by a specific document, while other languages, such as Perl, have a preeminent implementation, and is considered as a reference.
+Numerous programming languages have been constructed, and many are being composed with the passing years.
+The narration of a language is typically divided into two components – syntax (form) and semantics (meaning).
+For example, C programming language is characterized by a specific document, while other languages, such as Perl have a preeminent implementation, and is considered as a reference.
 A few languages have both, with the fundamental language construed by a pattern and extensions derived from the preeminent implementation being universal.
-If we talk particularly on Django vs Node.js, both are weighed as dynamic technologies for structuring flexible web and mobile apps with an exceptional user interface.
+If we talk particularly on Django vs. Node.js, both are weighed as dynamic technologies for structuring flexible web and mobile apps with an exceptional user interface.

-While forming a project or developing an app, it is imperative to select an appropriate programming language.
+While developing an app, it is imperative to select an appropriate programming language.
 We understand that every project requires a few specifications, and hence, we have to code it with the most suitable technology.
-Both these technologies, Django and Node.js, are open to all and are available for free, without any licensing.
-They are used in countless huge projects and do have a vast web community.
+Both, Django and Node.js, are open to all and are available for free, without any licensing.
+They are used in countless projects and do have a vast web community.

 Table of Content